Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Background and Related Work

 MCNs act as interpretive infrastructures in the algorithmic era.
-Their authority stems not from employment arrangements but from their ability to decode opaque platform systems, train streamers to meet algorithmic expectations, and define what counts as “desirable” labor.
-This role is especially critical in China’s live-streaming industry, where many streamers, often rural migrants or young workers with limited digital literacy \cite{zhao2024selling, tang2022dare, xiao2024happens}, rely on MCNs as their main, sometimes only, source of guidance.
+Their authority stems not from employment arrangements but from their ability to decode opaque platform systems, train streamers to meet algorithmic expectations, and define what counts as desirable labor.
 Zhang and Tong recently offered a systematic account of the historical development of the MCN ecosystem in China and argued that Chinese content platforms highly rely on MCNs to absorb the risks of professional content production ~\cite{zhang2024contesting}.
 They also acknowledge that MCNs play an active role in helping creators become familiar with platform algorithms and optimize their content accordingly ~\cite{zhang2024contesting}.
-However, they stop short of investigating a critical question: how do MCNs specifically construct and disseminate knowledge about algorithms, and why do they do so in particular ways?
-As a result, the role of MCNs in shaping creators’ epistemic relationship to platform algorithms as both interpreters and enforcers remains undertheorized.
-Our study addresses this gap by exploring how MCNs strategically mobilize informal algorithmic knowledge not only to support creators, but also to discipline and manage them.
+However, there is still a gap in literature on investigating critical questions: how do MCNs specifically construct and disseminate knowledge about algorithms, and why do they do so in particular ways?
+Thus, our research aims to explore the role of MCNs in shaping creators’ epistemic relationship to platform algorithms as both interpreters and enforcers.